alphagov/digitalmarketplace-contained/README.md

 ## Caveats

-This is not for a production environment.
+This is not for production use.

-If this is run on the public Internet (e.g. on GOV.UK PaaS), the website should be password protected at the very least, also to avoid search engines indexing its content
+If this is run on the public Internet (e.g. on GOV.UK PaaS), it should be password protected at the very least, also to avoid search engines indexing its content

 ## Architecture